 This project is located across the street from the 9 Line Bike Park and recently completed public art.

-And speaking of entertainment, our own Living Traditions Festival has recently started extending its lineup of entertainers to the Fall Garden Party at Jordan Park/International Peace Garden.
+And speaking of entertainment, (pre-COVID) our own Living Traditions Festival has extended its lineup of entertainers to the Fall Garden Party at Jordan Park/International Peace Garden.
 It’s part of providing cultural performances and connections to all communities, all year long.

 Other great community celebrations include Riverfest, Groove in the Grove, SLC Fest, Sorenson Unity Center’s Community Festival, and the recent Glendale Sandlot (Movie) Festival.